MPAS-Dev/compass/docs/design_docs/compass_package.rst

 can easily be altered (e.g. ``dx = {min, max, step}`` with a linear or log step) with either configuration options or within the code.
 For convergence tests, resolution is a parameter, rather than something fundamental.
-This could also reduce the number of testcases in the full list.
+This could also reduce the number of test cases in the full list.

-Requirement: Testcase code is easy to alter and rerun
+Requirement: Test case code is easy to alter and rerun
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04